tyrchen/rust-training/slides/rust-training-all-in-one.md

 ---

+## How ownership works?

+- Question to ask - Passing value: by ref or by value?
+- Answers from Rust:
+  - A value can only have one owner in a scope
+  - When an owned value is out of scope, it is dropped
+  - A value can have multiple immutable references
+  - A value can have only one mutable reference which is mutual exclsive
+  - A reference cannot outlive its owner

+---

 ## Concurrency safety

 - single-threaded - Javascript: cannot leverage multicore
 - GIL - Python/Ruby: multithreading is notorious inefficient
-- Actor model - Erlang/Akka: at the cost of memory copy
+- Actor model - Erlang/Akka: at the cost of memory copy and heap allocation
-- CSP - Golang: at the cost of memory copy
+- CSP - Golang: at the cost of memory copy and heap allocation
-- Ownership + Type System - Rust: very elegant and no extra cost!
+- Ownership + Type System - Rust: super _elegant_ and _no extra cost_!

 ---

-## How Rust achieve memory safety and conccurency safety?
+### How Rust actually achieves memory safety and conccurency safety?

 ---